python-control/python-control/doc/develop.rst

   - Adjective form: "the python-control package" or "a python-control module" (this is the most common form).

-  - Noun form: "`python-control`" (only used occassionally).
+  - Noun form: "`python-control`" (only used occasionally).

-* Unlike docstrings, use backticks and \:math\: more liberally when it is appropriate to highlight/format code properly.
-However, Python built-ins should still just be written as True, False, and None (no backticks).
+* Unlike docstrings, the documentation in the User Guide should use backticks and \:math\: more liberally when it is appropriate to highlight/format code properly.
+However, Python built-ins should still just be written as True, False, and None (no backticks), for formatting consistency.

   - The Sphinx documentation is not read in "raw" form, so OK to add the additional annotations.